elasticsearch-dump/elasticsearch-dump/README.md

                         `'{"query": { "match_all": {} }, "stored_fields": ["*"], "_source": true }'`
                       else
                         `'{"query": { "match_all": {} }, "fields": ["*"], "_source": true }'`
---searchWithTemplate
+                    [As of 6.68.0] If the searchBody is preceded by a @ symbol, elasticdump will perform a file lookup in the location specified.
+NB: File must contain valid JSON --searchWithTemplate
                     Enable to use Search Template when using --searchBody If using Search Template then searchBody has to consist of "id" field and "params" objects